Southampton Boat Show: 2023

+2024

+The 55th edition took place from 13 to 22 September 2024.
+With a reported attendance of over 100,300 visitors, it was one of the most successful editions of the show.
+More than 650 craft were showcased, including 350 boats afloat in the marina.
+The event featured 87 world and UK product debuts.

+Notable attendees included HRH The Princess Royal, who toured the exhibition and met with exhibitors.
+Television personalities Captain Glenn Shephard and Daisy Kelliher from Below Deck Sailing Yacht also made guest appearances at the show.

+The 2024 show introduced a revised marina layout designed to group similar yacht styles together, enhancing the visitor experience by enabling easier direct comparison between vessels.
+New zones included the Watersports Zone, Dinghy Zone, Classic & Day Boat Zone, and "The Shipyard", a new entertainment area offering live music, food and drink, and informal talks from marine experts.

+Sustainability

+British Marine, the organiser of the show, implemented several environmental initiatives in 2024.
+These included the use of recyclable stand materials, reuse of event signage, and a mandatory Environmental Pledge for exhibitors.
+The show also hosted the sixth annual Exhibitor Sustainability Awards, recognising efforts to improve environmental responsibility across the event.

+Sunsail and The Moorings were joint winners of the British Marine Sustainability Award 2024 for their commitment to sustainable tourism and operations.

 Southampton International Boat Show Act 1997

-The Southampton International Boat Show Act 1997 (c. i) is an Act of the Parliament of the United Kingdom.
+The Southampton International Boat Show Act 1997 (c. i) is an act of the Parliament of the United Kingdom.
 It is a local Act.
 Section 1 provides the short title.
 Section 2 amends section 60 of the Hampshire Act 1983.
 The effect of the amendment made by section 2(2) is to allow Mayflower Park to close for 10 days instead of 9 during the Southampton International Boat Show.

-By 2008, the Act had not received any amendment of a kind listed in the Chronological Tables.
+By 2008, the act had not received any amendment of a kind listed in the Chronological Tables.

-The Bill for this Act was the Southampton International Boat Show Bill.
+The bill for this act was the Southampton International Boat Show Bill.

 Exhibitors

 The exhibitors at the Boat Show cover every aspect of the leisure marine industry from boat builders, sail makers, chandlers and engine manufacturers to marine finance, clothing specialists, navigation equipment.
 There are thousands of boats, brands, products and suppliers for the ten day Show.

 Organisers

 British Marine is the trade association for the UK boating industry.
 Run by the industry, for the industry, the profits from both Shows are reinvested back into the UK leisure marine industry through the services and representation provided by British Marine.
 British Marine has over 1,600 members, which account for a substantial amount of the industry's turnover and employ around 30,000 people.
 They are drawn from both the seagoing and inland sectors of the marine industry covering the leisure boat, hire fleet, commercial work boat and superyacht categories and supporting services.